How other benefits affect the child home care allowance

 Any family benefits from foreign sources may also affect the allowance.

-Child home care allowance cannot be granted for a child for whom parental allowance is paid.
-Parents may be paid care allowance and parental allowance at the same time if the care allowance paid for other children in the family who are under school age is larger than the amount of the parental allowance.
+Child home care allowance cannot be granted for a child for whom daily allowances for parents is paid.
+Parents may be paid care allowance and daily allowances for parents at the same time if the care allowance paid for other children in the family who are under school age is larger than the amount of the daily allowance for parents.
 In that case, the child home care allowance consists of the difference between the two amounts.

-In practice this is the case only if the parental allowance is small and if the parents have several children under school age who do not attend municipal early childhood education or day care subsidised by means of the private day care allowance.
+In practice this is the case only if the daily allowance for parents is small and if the parents have several children under school age who do not attend municipal early childhood education or day care subsidised by means of the private day care allowance.

-Depending on income, the care supplement can, however, be paid at the same with a parental allowance.
+Depending on income, the care supplement can, however, be paid at the same with daily allowance for parents.

 How paternity allowance affects the care allowance

 Paternity allowance is only available to families with an estimated due date before 4 September 2022 or who took in an adoptive child before 31 July 2022.

 Paternity allowance paid during the maternity or parental allowance period (maximum of 18 days) does not affect the care allowance.
 However, child home care allowance allowance cannot be paid while the father receives paternity allowance for the same child following a period of parental allowance.

 Parents may be paid child care allowance and paternity allowance at the same time if they are paid child care allowance for other children under school age, and the total amount of such allowances is more than the amount of the paternity allowance.
 In practice this is the case only if the paternity allowance is small and if the parents have several children under school age who are not in municipal day care or day care subsidised by means of the private day care allowance. .